RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Because of this, Holy Communion is treated with huge respect in the Roman Catholic church and can’t be offered to people who don’t accept this belief.
 In order to receive Holy Communion the people will go to the front and stand by the altar rail.
 They will first receive the host (bread) from the priest or a 'Eucharist Minister'.
 Then move to the person holding the chalice (cup) and take a sip of wine.

 During the service, hymns and even prayers may be sung.
 In the Roman Catholic church, it's believed that worship of God and prayers are performed along with the saints.
 Mary, Jesus' mother, is one of the most important saints to whom they pray.
 Catholics believe that she speaks on their behalf to God.
-In their personal prayers, some people have a set of beads called the Rosary of the Virgin Mary, and they use them to say special prayers.
+In their personal prayers, some people use a set of beads called the Rosary of the Virgin Mary to help them pray.

 Watch these videos to find out a bit more about this subject.